Amazon China: Acquisition

-Amazon.com Inc. acquired Joyo.com in August 2004 and was bought for approximately US $75 million, where about $72 million was paid in cash and $3 million in stock options.
+Amazon.com Inc. acquired Joyo.com in August 2004 and was bought for approximately US$75 million, where about $72 million was paid in cash and $3 million in stock options.
 The acquisition deal also included control over other Chinese subsidiaries and partners owned by Joyo.com.
 Amazon.com Inc. was already present and operating in the US, Canada, France, Germany, Japan and the UK before they entered the Chinese market.
 At the time, Joyos headquarters were located in the British Virgin Islands.
 Amazon.com Inc.’s CEO, Jeff Bezos, expressed excitement over the acquisition, but recognized the challenges of entering the Chinese market.
 Though being fully owned by Amazon, Joyo.com kept its name and branding until 2007, the name Joyo Amazon replaced Joyo and the website Amazon.cn was launched.
 Joyo continued to operate partly independently from other sites owned by Amazon for a couple of years.
 It expanded the variety of products being sold, including technology, cosmetics and baby products.

 Sales revenues

 Joyo.com was one of the largest online retailers before Amazon acquired the company and grew rapidly after it was launched.
 The sales revenues reached 56 million yuan in 2001 and 150 million yuan in 2003.
 According to the at the time president of Joyo.com, Lin Shuixin, Joyo generated in the second quarter of 2003 a 70% growth in revenues.

 After the acquisition, Amazon China struggled to continue the growth and compete with local competitors.
 Due to changes in operation, salaries, customer service and technology by instructions from Amazon, Joyo lost US$13 after the acquisition according to ChinaByte.
-The New York Times wrote that Amazon China sold less in China than in Japan which was Amazons smallest market at the time.
-They were only responsible for about 6% of Amazons business in total and therefore not large enough to be included in Amazons annual reports.
-In 2013, Amazon China reported fiscal sales of US$74,4 billion, while their competitor, Alibaba had sales for approximately US$420 billion in 2014.
+The New York Times wrote that Amazon China sold less in China than in Japan, which was Amazon's smallest market at the time.
+They were only responsible for about 6% of Amazon's business in total and therefore not large enough to be included in Amazon's annual reports.
+In 2013, Amazon China reported fiscal sales of US$74.4 billion, while their competitor, Alibaba, had sales for approximately US$420 billion in 2014.